Former Sin Embargo Members:

 (telling it like it is - or was - with the band's previous players...)

-Mike Boyd - drums, 1993: Kyle and Eric knew Mike (who was a year older than Kyle) from his days with the Lapeer-based band "Beatnik Mecca" (and later "Lapeer County Rockers"), where he played guitar and sang.
+Mike Boyd - drums, 1993: Kyle and Eric knew Mike (who was a year older than Kyle) from his days with the Lapeer-based bands "Beatnik Mecca" and "Lapeer County Rockers", where he played guitar and sang.
 Mike helped out Sin Embargo several times by drumming for them at the shows that Derrick Teal wimped out of, and drummed and recorded the original Nevertheless album in the late summer and fall of 1993.
 Mike's kind assistance was no longer needed after Sin Embargo gained Jason Hofer in mid-November 1993.
-Though considered as a new drummer (this would be #3) before Hofer joined, Mike was never a member of Sin Embargo - merely a session drummer for gigs and recording.
+Though considered as a new drummer (this would be #3) before Hofer joined, Mike was never a full-time member of Sin Embargo - merely a session drummer for gigs and recording.
 (He is, however, considered Sin Embargo's 2nd unofficial drummer and 3rd drummer overall.)
-From about 1997-2000, Mike played guitar and/or drums with Bryce Burasinski in the Ann Arbor-based band "Le Triggers", which released a CD in the summer of 2000.
-Throughout 2001, Mike was playing in the Ann Arbor band "the Rants", and also did some recording and/or engineering on some other local bands' CD's.
-In late 2002 hooked back up with his old partner-in-crime Bryce Burasinski in the Ann Arbor-based band Showdown at the Equator.
-In early/mid-2003, Mike parted ways with "the Rants", and also started up a second band called "Mike Boyd & the Genesee Ramblers".
-Since 1992, Mike has also held the annual Omnium Gatherum local music bash at his parents' home in the Lapeer area every summer.
+Between 1997 and 2012, Mike had performed in different capacities and recorded with the bands "Le Triggers", "the Rants", "the Pleasure Channel", "Showdown at the Equator", and "the Genesee Ramblers", amongst others.
+From 1992 to about 2002, Mike held the annual Omnium Gatherum local music bash at his parents' home in the Lapeer area every summer.
 (Sin Embargo played at Omnium Gatherum in August 1993 and July 1994.)
-As of late 2007, it appears that the Genesee Ramblers are more active than Showdown at the Equator.
-Kyle still sees Mike out & about on a fairly regular basis around the Ann Arbor & Ypsilanti areas.
+Although Mike lived in the Ann Arbor/Ypsilanti area for most of the 2000's, he has relocated back to the Lapeer area, and regularly performs with "the Genesee Ramblers" and a couple of other bands.

 Derrick Teal - drums, 1993: This old classmate of Kyle's (and Jason Kilburn's) was Sin Embargo's first official drummer, and second drummer overall, joining in late January 1993.
 Derrick was technically in the band until Kyle and Eric kicked him out (because of his lack of effort and drumming skills) on October 8, 1993, but - for some pretty lame reasons - only played three out of the six live shows Sin Embargo had during that whole time, and should have drummed on Nevertheless, but did not.
 Kyle and Eric have not had any form of contact with Derrick since he and Kyle graduated from Lapeer West High School together in June 1995.
 Eric read a newspaper blurb that stated Teal had graduated from Albion College in May 1999.
 In 2002, the Lapeer West high school alumni directory reported that Teal was residing in Madison Heights and was a staff writer for Construction Communications, publishers of "Healthcare Construction Review".
 As of late 2005, Derrick was reportedly living in the Czech Republic with his girlfriend and was "working on a novel" after mucking around with various forms of freelance journalism for the previous few years.
 It does not appear that drumming is too big of a part (if any) of his life anymore...